magentabusiness/magentabusiness.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 It is quite easy to configure email or sms notifications for alarms.
 We recommend reviewing alarm rule [examples](/docs/{{docsPrefix}}user-guide/device-profiles/#alarm-rules) and documentation about [alarm notifications](/docs/{{docsPrefix}}user-guide/device-profiles/#notifications-about-alarms).

-**Note**: At the moment ThingsBoard supports AWS SNS and Twilio to send SMS.
+**Note**: At the moment IoT Hub supports AWS SNS and Twilio to send SMS.
 Both services are non-free and require you to create an account.
 However, you may integrate with other SMS/EMAIL gateways using [REST API call](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/external-nodes/#rest-api-call-node) node.

 ## Step 7.
 Share dashboard with customers

-One of the most important ThingsBoard features is the ability to create end-user dashboards.
+One of the most important IoT Hub features is the ability to create end-user dashboards.
 Each Customer User should see his own devices and should not be able to see devices or any other data that belongs to a different customer.

 We have already created a Device (see [Step 1](#step-1-provision-device)), and a Dashboard (see [Step 3](#step-3-create-dashboard)).